 Your SLP can show you the specific exercises you should do and explain how often to do them.
 As an example, you may be asked to:

 - Stick out your tongue as far as you can.
 Put something flat like a spoon or tongue depressor on your tongue.
-Push against your tongue with the flat object, and push your tongue against the object.
+Push against your tongue with the flat object, and push the tip of your tongue against the object.
 Hold for a couple of seconds.
 Repeat 5 times.

 - Repeat the exercise above 5 times.
 This time, put the spoon or depressor below your tongue instead.

 - Extend your tongue as far as possible to the corner of your mouth while pushing against a depressor.
 Hold for a couple of seconds.
 Relax.
 Repeat on the other side of your mouth.
 Repeat the whole process 5 times.

 - Extend your tongue to the bumpy part on the top of your mouth right behind your teeth.
 Then curl your tongue back toward the back of your mouth as far as possible.
 Hold for a few seconds.
 Repeat 5 times.

 Your SLP might prescribe other exercises to improve your strength and range of motion at the base of your tongue and help you swallow in other ways.
 As example, you may be asked to: